 Introduce your Interns to information about Culturally Responsive Teaching practices. (see page 32).
-You may wish to refer them to the Rochester Teacher Center, the RCSD Code of Conduct, to the work of Dr. Joy DeGruy, Zaretta Hammond, or others.
+You may wish to refer them to the Rochester Teacher Center, the RCSD Department of Equity & Inclusion, the RCSD Code of Conduct, or the work of Dr. Joy DeGruy, Zaretta Hammond, Mica Pollock, Ibram Kendi, or others.